shipwright-io/build/docs/build.md

 When the controller reconciles it:

-- Validates if the referenced `StrategyRef` exists.
+- Validates if the referenced `Strategy` exists.
-- Validates if the specified `params` exist on the referenced strategy parameters.
-It also validates if the `params` names collide with the Shipwright reserved names.
+- Validates if the specified `paramValues` exist on the referenced strategy parameters.
+It also validates if the `paramValues` names collide with the Shipwright reserved names.
 - Validates if the container `registry` output secret exists.
-- Validates if the referenced `spec.source.url` endpoint exists.
+- Validates if the referenced `spec.source.git.url` endpoint exists.

 ## Build Validations